praveenraam/DailyCodingNote/DSA - Java/Problems/Array Problem.md

     }
 ```

-- On the first if statement , we check whether the given array size is 3 , if not return -1 as we can't find the third largest number
-- if the size is 3 , the minimum number of the given array must be the 3rd largest number of array
-- The First loop find the Largest Element in the Array
-- The Second loop find the 2nd Largest Element in the Array
-- The Third loop find the 3rd Largest Element of the Array , which is the Answer

 #### [Missing Number in the Array](https://practice.geeksforgeeks.org/problems/missing-number-in-array1416/1)

 ##### Find :
 Find the missing Element in the given array
+##### Algorithm :
+- We create an Array named 'Hash' in size of N+1 and init every number with zero
+- The size is n+1 because we are ignoring the index 0
+- On the first loop , we get the element of Input Array , and make the Hash Array's element position increment by 1
+- On the Second Loop , we check the Elements of Hash array , incase if the element is 0 that would be the Missing element
+##### Code :
 ```Java
 int missingNumber(int array[], int n) {